logo image

 Braemar Cemetery is a few hundred yards east of Braemar with the 1750 Farquharson Mausoleum being the most notable part of the Cemetery.

-Braemar Castle is situated half of a mile east of Braemar.
-The Castle seen today was built 1628 for John Erskine, 18th Earl of Mar, to serve as a hunting lodge.
+Braemar Castle is half of a mile east of Braemar.
+The Castle seen today was built 1628 for John Erskine, 18th Earl of Mar, to serve as a hunting lodge, used as a museum since 2008.

 Braemar Golf Club is situated on the southwest side of the Village, 1 mile down past the War Memorial on the Old Military Road.
 This is an 18 hole parkland course that welcomes visitors.

-Balmoral Castle is situated 9 miles east but is only open from Aril 1st to July 31st.
+Balmoral Castle is 9 miles east but is only open from Aril 1st to July 31st.

 Braemar History